RPGroup-PBoC/mscl_survival/doc/section_3_results.md

  single-molecule photobleaching and quantitative Western blotting to probe the expression of MscL-sfGFP under a wide range of growth conditions.
-To compute a calibration factor, we used one these strains, (MLG910), as a "standard candle" and highlighted in yellow in [@Fig:boxplot]A. This standard candle strain was grown in identical conditions in which the MscL count was determined and was imaged in the same manner as the osmotic challenge assays presented in this work.
+To compute a calibration factor, we used one these strains, (MLG910), as a "standard candle" and is highlighted in yellow in [@Fig:boxplot]A. This standard candle strain was grown in identical conditions in which the MscL count was determined and was imaged in the same manner as the osmotic challenge assays presented in this work.
 The calibration factor was computed by dividing the mean total cell fluorescence by the known MscL copy number, resulting in a measure of arbitrary fluorescence units per MscL channel.
  Details regarding this calculation and appropriate propagation of error can be found in the Materials & Methods as well as the Supplemental Information (*Standard Candle Calibration*).

  &nbsp;&nbsp;&nbsp;&nbsp;While it is seemingly trivial to use this calibration to determine the total number of channels per cell for wild-type